-Dry shampoo is a waterless way to freshen and fluff your hair between washings.
+Dry shampoo is a waterless way to freshen your hair between washings.
 These alcohol- or starch-based products are effective, but there are concerns about their safety.

 The short answer is that occasionally using dry shampoo is safe for most people.
 But using it too often, or for extended periods, could damage your hair and cause scalp problems.